mfroeling/MuscleAtlas-website/pages/projects_motion.md

     image_alt: 'Bilateral acquisition of quantitative muscle MRI data of the whole leg'
   - image_id: 'tor'
     image_name: 'torque.png'
-    image_title: 'Iso-metric and iso-kenetic muscle froce measurements'
+    image_title: 'Iso-metric and iso-kinetic muscle force measurements'
-    image_alt: 'Iso-metric and iso-kenetic muscle froce measurements using the biodex system 4'
+    image_alt: 'Iso-metric and iso-kinetic muscle force measurements using the biodex system 4'

 ---

 The Motion Study aims to gather data from 160 healthy individuals aged 15 to 65 years, using a combination of bilateral quantitative MRI scans of the full legs and force measurements.
 The study has three parts: two questionnaires, an MRI scan, and muscle strength measurements.

 The first two questionnaires are administered to gather information about lifestyle and daily physical activity.
 The MRI scan, performed on a 3T Philips Ingenea system, covers the entire legs and takes approximately 45 minutes.
-The quantitative MRI data acquistion comprises Dixon imaging, T2-mapping and Diffusion tensor imaging, each acquired in 6 ovelapping stacks Participants' legs and feet are immobilized with knee and foot supports to prevent movement during the scan.
+The quantitative MRI data acquisition comprises Dixon imaging, T2-mapping and Diffusion tensor imaging, each acquired in 6 overlapping stacks Participants' legs and feet are immobilized with knee and foot supports to prevent movement during the scan.

 {% include page-image im_id="scan" %}